raonidemarchi/meli/README.md

 # Mercado Livre Search

-> A simple search application using the mercado libre API's.
+> A simple search application using the Mercado Libre API's.

 ## Development